Category Archives: Uncategorized

 Future Trends in ChatGPT & AI Search Rankings

-Google’s market share remains dominant, and homeowners will not soon abandon the powerhouse.
+Google’s market share remains dominant, and homeowners are unlikely to abandon the powerhouse soon.

 Nonetheless, ChatGPT is now making its mark on search behavior, even if its significance is not yet apparent in the data.